Father Gabriel Richard High School (Ann Arbor, Michigan): Academics

 Father Gabriel Richard offers 12 Advanced Placement courses as well as elective options that include eight visual arts courses, drama, two choirs, band, and humanities.
 Student leaders help run annual retreats for each grade, allowing opportunity to develop leadership skills in a faith-based environment.
 Mass is offered daily with all students attending Mass twice each week.
 Confession times are also offered each week.
 The athletics program offers 38 teams in a wide variety of sports, allowing students the opportunity to play at several different levels.
 Student athletes sign on to play sports at the collegiate level, with an average of 10 per year signing national letters of intent.
+In 2019, the school started Team 7660 (The Byting Irish), a FIRST Robotics Competition team.
+In 2024, the team competed in Houston, TX at the FIRST World Championship in the Curie Division.

 In December 2020, the chaplain of the school, Fr.
 Richard Lobert, was put on leave pending an investigation.
 In May 2021, the Attorney General of Michigan closed its investigation without bringing any charges against the priest.